Approximate Post-Selective Inference for Regression with the Group LASSO: Related Work and Contributions

+Closing existing gaps, we develop a Bayesian method for post-selective inference after conducting a randomized selection of groups.
+Our method accounts for the non-polyhedral selection of groups via a likelihood adjustment factor and characterizes a {\em selection-informed} posterior distribution based on the likelihood adjustment.
+Working with a selection-informed posterior grants us the flexibility to estimate the individual effects within selected groups and functions thereof through credible regions and general posterior expectations.
+At the same time, a randomized selection of groups permits us a very simple and exact characterization for the truncating region in the conditional likelihood that makes subsequent inference easily feasible.

+The randomizing variable, or {\em randomization}, used for the selection of groups is a Gaussian variable throughout the remainder of the paper and is hereafter termed Gaussian randomization.
+Our methods based on Gaussian randomization are closely related to data carving proposals in \cite{optimal_inference, selective_bayesian, panigrahi2019carving, schultheiss2021multicarving}, wherein selection operates only on a subset of the samples, but subsequent post-selective estimation uses the full data.
+The variance of the Gaussian randomization is a tuning parameter analogous to the split proportion in data splitting, providing us control of the relative amount of information used in selecting a group-sparse model and estimating the post-selective parameters.
+The information borrowed by our approach from selection yields credible intervals which are shorter than the corresponding interval estimates for data splitting with roughly the same information split.

-Continuing with our simple grouped example introduced earlier and depicted in the right panel of Figure \ref{fig:select-viz}, Figure \ref{fig:posterior-concentration} serves to preview the distribution of samples from our surrogate selection-informed posterior by varying the sample size $n=25,50,100,250,500,1000$.
-Assuredly, as $n$ increases, the support of the posterior concentrates around the true bivariate parameter, suggesting the statistical consistency of our Bayesian methods which we justify theoretically in Section~\ref{sec:large-sample-theory}.
+In the following sections, we develop our method in two steps.
+First, we account for the selection of groups, a non-polyhedral event, via an exact likelihood adjustment factor.
+Rather than characterizing the non-polyhedral event in the space of the data and randomization variables, we develop a change of variables in the polar coordinate system that is motivated by ideas in \cite{harris2016selective}.
+Our choice of conditioning event is characterized by simple sign constraints in the new variables which yields us a selection-informed posterior distribution.
+In the next step, we propose a computationally feasible surrogate for this posterior distribution with a (generalized) Laplace approximation.
+Our Bayesian method delivers statistically consistent estimates using a selection-informed posterior distribution for the group-sparse parameter vector.
+Continuing with our simple grouped example introduced earlier and depicted in the right panel of Figure \ref{fig:select-viz}, Figure \ref{fig:posterior-concentration} serves to preview the distribution of samples from our surrogate selection-informed posterior by varying the number of observations $n=25,50,100,250,500,1000$.
+Assuredly, as $n$ increases, the support of the posterior concentrates around the true bivariate parameter, suggesting the statistical consistency of our method which we justify theoretically in Section~\ref{sec:large-sample-theory}.